 A former Lieutenant for the Brazilian Army and a goalkeeper for the Water Polo National team.
 He takes great pride of having had the opportunity to represent the country in both military and sports careers.

 Chan is the director of Asiaview, a property investment company in Hong Kong.
-He earned his B.A. in International Relations from CAS in 1994, and he also holds a M.A. degree from the University of Virginia.
-He is the vice president of the Boston University Alumni Association of Hong Kong (BUAAHK).
+He earned his BA in international relations from CAS in 1994, and he also holds a MA from the University of Virginia.
+He is the vice president of the Boston University Alumni Association of Hong Kong.
 Since 2006, he is a member of the Boston University Asian Alumni Committee; he has been heavily involved in alumni activities all over Asia.
 He was the organizer of the University’s first Asian Alumni Business Forum and the second Asian Alumni Festival in Hong Kong.
 He has written several articles for the BU Asian Alumni newsletter.
 He is also the vice president of the Hong Kong International School Alumni Board.
 In his spare time, he enjoys participating in environmental protection activities.
-The Wall Street Journal featured Chan in 2010 for his involvement with anti-air pollution activities in Hong Kong.
+The Wall Street Journal featured Chan in 2010 for his involvement with anti–air pollution activities in Hong Kong.
 Chan is married to Mika Yamaguchi.
 They have two children.

 Serving on the BU School of Public Health Alumni Leadership Council & Education Advisory Board, having served 2 one-year terms as BUSPH Alumni Board President (2010–2012).